AlvinBimo/Financial_Sentimen_App/app1.1/readme.md

 # Linux Problem
-1. dont forget to change the folder owner to user not root, this problem can lead to permission error when tried to run teh app
+1. dont forget to change the folder owner to user not root, this problem can lead to permission error when tried to run the app

 # Major Update
 1. Translate all the text to Bahasa Indonesia on the main app -> affected in app.py